The purpose of this article is to help you find and chose the best free stock video sites for your very own project.

 - CC BY-NC Aka Attribution-NonCommercial.
 This one allows you to reuse an author’s work but restricts you from using it for commercial purposes.
 You must credit the author in your creation but you don’t have to license your derivative work under the creator’s terms.

 - CC BY-NC-SA (Attribution-NonCommercial-ShareAlike).
-Similar to CC BY-NC, the license permits the reuse of a creator’s work in non-commercial settings and credits must be given.
-The difference here is that you must license your creation containing the author’s work under terms identical to those set by the author.
+The license permits the reuse of a creator’s work in non-commercial settings and credits must be given.
+You must license your creation containing the author’s work under terms identical to those set by the author.